Info Center title text

 Dropdown arrow

 Yes, you can run any distance virtually.
-If you have not selected the virtual option on the registration path, you may transfer your registration into a virtual by visiting this link: https://raceroster.com/events/2023/57290/the-2023-cowtown-race-weekend and selecting ‘transfer’ on the right-hand side.
-Virtual results can be submitted starting on January 9th and runners will be able to submit their results through March 31st.
+If you have not selected the virtual option on the registration path, you may transfer your registration into a virtual by visiting this link: https://raceroster.com/events/2025/84964/the-2025-cowtown-race-weekend and selecting ‘transfer’ on the right-hand side.

 I registered for two races separately, can I still do the Cowtown Challenge?